marneylc/ACME/README.md

 ***This readme is still in revision as of June 14, 2021... you've been warned***

 This project aims to automate away the tediouse and technical details involved with:
-* Collecting email from an imap mail server
+* Collecting email from your mail server -- done using imap (Internet Access Message Protocol), protocol [RFC822](https://datatracker.ietf.org/doc/html/rfc822)
 * Extracting the raw message text (or last message text if part of a thread) from the imap envlope structure
 * Applying basic NLTK tools to the raw message text to produce lemmatized word-bags (a csr_matrix from the scikit-learn package)

 I also aim to present this project as a sort of open-topped toolkit.
-Meaning it should allow users to grab only the sub-modules they need in order do any one of the previously listed tasks.
+Meaning it should allow users to grab only the sub-modules they need in order do any one of the above listed tasks.

+Ultimately, code in this repository is meant to reduce the number of steps the user (you) need to toake before you can get to the more interesting work of creating a custom tool for automated message classification, or simply conducting a personal analysis on how you communicate with friends and colleagues.

 This project has become a sort of hobby project for me, so I will continue to hack at it until I feel it has matured to the point that:
 * A user can easily import this project from their own code and access only the tools they need